-Employment authorized under Economic Hardship may be used on- or off-campus, but is limited to 20 hours per week during the fall and spring semesters (during official breaks, ex. winter break, spring break, and summer break, students may work full-time).
-Work does not have to be related to the student's field of study and does not affect eligibility for OPT or CPT.
+- Employment authorized under Economic Hardship may be used off-campus, but is limited to 20 hours per week during the fall and spring semesters.
+During official breaks (eg., winter break, spring break, and summer break) students may work unlimited hours.

 - your length of time enrolled as a full-time student in F-1 status